Thetan: Scientology doctrine

-Thetan in Scientology doctrine

-The term and concept were defined by Scientology founder L. Ron Hubbard, who adopted the Greek letter theta (Θ) to represent "the source of life and life itself".
-Hubbard first introduced his ideas of "theta-beings" in a lecture series of March 1952.
-He attributed the coining of the word to his wife Mary Sue.
-As an essential point of Scientology doctrine, a person's sense of identity and self-awareness stem entirely from the "thetan".
-It is redundant to refer to "a person's thetan", because the person does not exist independently.

-Hubbard once defined a thetan as: "... having no mass, no wave-length, no energy, no measurable qualities and no time or location in space except by consideration or postulate.
-The spirit is not a thing.
-It is the creator of things."
-In a lecture series later published as a book ("The Phoenix Lectures"), he jokingly pointed to a study that implied that a "thetan" manifests a small but measurable amount of mass:From some experiments conducted about fifteen or twenty years ago—a thetan weighed about 1.5 ounces !
-Who made these experiments?
-Well, a doctor made these experiments.
-He weighed people before and after death, retaining any mass.
-He weighed the person, bed and all, and he found that the weight dropped at the moment of death about 1.5 ounces and some of them 2 ounces [60 grams].
-(Those were super thetans!)Although Hubbard did not name the doctor concerned, there was indeed such an attempt, by Duncan MacDougall, to measure the weight of dying patients to determine the weight of the soul, although MacDougall's experiments took place about fifty years before Hubbard's lectures, not fifteen or twenty, and are generally not regarded as having any scientific validity.
+The word theta refers to the spiritual life force or energy of which thetans are composed, not part of the physical universe.
+Theta is associated with constructive qualities such as "reason, serenity, stability, happiness, cheerful emotion, persistence, and the other factors which man ordinarily considers desirable".
+The related term entheta (short for "enturbulated theta") refers to theta that has become disturbed or degraded, and in humans is associated with feelings of being "downcast, sad, upset or angry."

+Scientology teaches that a thetan can "exteriorize", meaning it can separate from its human body while retaining awareness and the ability to perceive the environment.
+Exteriorization is described as a natural ability of the thetan that has been diminished over time, and Scientology auditing techniques aim to restore the ability to exteriorize at will.

-According to Hubbard's son Ronald DeWolf (born L. Ron Hubbard Jr.), his father stated that thetans are immortal and perpetual, having willed themselves into existence at some point several trillion years ago.
+According to Hubbard's son Ronald DeWolf (born L. Ron Hubbard Jr.), his father stated that thetans are immortal and perpetual, having willed themselves into existence at some point several trillion (Note: Billion in Long Scale) years ago.
 After they originated, thetans generated "points to view" or "dimension points", causing space to come into existence.
 They agreed that other thetans' dimension points existed, thus bringing into existence the entire universe.

 In the primordial past, according to Scientologist teachings, thetans brought the material universe into being largely for their own pleasure."
 The universe is thought to have no independent reality, but to derive its apparent reality from the fact that most thetans agree it exists.
 Scientologists believe that thetans fell from grace when they began to identify with their creation, rather than their original state of spiritual purity.
 Eventually, they lost their memory of their true nature, along with the associated spiritual and creative powers.
 As a result, thetans came to think of themselves as nothing but embodied beings.